 Our Discovery API lets Org Owners on the Enterprise Grid plan use approved third-party apps to export or act on messages and files from Slack.
 The Primary Org Owner or an Org Owner can request to enable the Discovery API.
 Once enabled, it will be accessible to all Org Owners.

 There are two types of third-party partner apps, depending on your needs:

-DLP apps ensure confidential information (such as credit card and national insurance/personal ID numbers) isn’t shared outside of Slack by scanning for content within messages and files that break predefined policies.
+DLP apps ensure confidential information (like credit card and social security numbers) isn’t shared outside of Slack by scanning for content within messages and files that break predefined policies.

 Step 1: Evaluate your needs

-Customers might use e-discovery for one-off civil or criminal legal cases or to replicate and keep a record of all message and file data for compliance purposes.
-Here’s an overview of how e-discovery apps work:
+Customers may use eDiscovery for one-off civil or criminal legal cases, or to replicate and keep a record of all message and file data for compliance purposes.
+Here's an overview of how eDiscovery apps work:

 - They typically have read-only access to Slack message and file data

 - Data can't be quarantined, removed, or tagged within Slack